- Energy-efficient living

 Although asbestos is no longer allowed to be used for building products for the home, it was commonly used in homes built before the mid-1980s.
 It can be found under eaves but may also be found as roofing, wall linings and cladding.
 Generally, home building products containing asbestos are not a health risk but if asbestos is disturbed, its fibres may be released into the air and inhaled.

-If you are renovating a home that was built before the mid-1980s or if you suspect you have asbestos, contact your local council or responsible state authority.
+If you're renovating a home that was built before the mid-1980s or suspect you have asbestos, contact your local council or responsible state authority.
 Always seek professional advice about managing asbestos in your home.
 Removal is not always recommended, but if it is removed, it needs to be done by a specialist.
 Asbestos removal contractors are listed in the Yellow Pages.

 You may also like...